siddhartha-gadgil/DeptWeb/_auto-seminars/2010/2010-6-4-ms-purvi-gupta.md

 date: 2010-6-4
 speaker: "Ms. Purvi Gupta"
 title: "Some generalizations of Hartogs' lemma on analytic continuation"
 time: "3:30 p.m."
-venue: "Lecture Hall - I, Dept. of Mathematics"
+time: "Lecture Hall - I, Dept. of Mathematics"
 ---
 It is well known that there exist domains in C^n, n > 1, such that all functions holomorphic therein extend holomorphically past the